 In 2018 Itay gave recitals in summer festivals in Europe – his second appearance at the Festival de Cámera de Villaviciosa de Odon (Madrid, Spain) and his first at the Rencontres Musicales de Jaugette in France.
 Both concerts were enthusiastically received with thunderous applause.
 An article in La Nouvelle Republique in France singled out Itay’s performance – “During these three days of the Musical Encounters of Jaugette, new universes were explored according to the performances of musicians, one more virtuoso than the other.
 ‘I’m not in the habit to concentrate on the artist when I go to a concert, but here, I almost couldn’t take my eyes off’, confided a spectator, dazzled by the interpretation of Mussorgsky’s Pictures at an Exhibition by pianist Itay Goren.”

-Upcoming engagements include solo recitals in NYC and the Metropolitan area, special programs dedicated to Beethoven’s 250th Anniversary and a solo tour of France.
+Upcoming engagements include solo recitals in NYC and the Metropolitan area, special programs dedicated to Beethoven’s music and a solo tour of France.